About Us

 Our Actions Taken

-Benetas undertakes awareness training for employees to mitigate any potential human rights violations in our business operations and supply chains through:
+Benetas undertakes new updated awareness training courses in 2025 for employees to mitigate any potential human rights violations in our business operations and supply chains through:

-- Governance – Benetas raises the awareness of modern slavery risks, informing the board and management of our obligations and accountabilities for identifying and managing these risks.
+- Governance - Benetas raises the awareness of modern slavery risks via various internal communications, informing the board and management of our obligations and accountabilities for identifying and managing these risks.
+Compliance reporting now forms a heavier focus of our improvement of policies and procedures.

-- Awareness Training – An updated human rights / modern slavery awareness training module has been introduced for completion by relevant managers involved in the procurement of goods and services within Benetas.
+- Awareness Training - We currently run outsourced training modules in 2025.
+Educate on the risks of Modern Slavery in 2025 and beyond.
+This has been introduced for all involved in the approval of procurement goods and services within Benetas.
 Completion rates are monitored as part of our key performance indicators.
+In addition, compliance reports are utilised to determine priority areas within the business which may require refresher training.

 - Supplier Obligations - Benetas has a Supplier Code of Conduct which outlines Benetas’ commitment to ethical, socially responsible and sustainable practices and makes it clear that we are committed to developing relationships with business partners, suppliers and contractors that align with our values and commitment to managing modern slavery risks.
 The Supplier Code of Conduct is issued to all new suppliers upon application to become a Benetas supplier.

-- Supplier Selection – Tender documents request tenderers provide information on their approach to managing modern slavery in their supply chain.
-Supplier responses influence the evaluation and final supplier selection.
-Updated standard supplier templates, and contractor management approach raises expectations of our commitment to managing modern slavery risks within our supply chains.
-Where suppliers are deemed to be high risk, a modern slavery survey has been developed for inclusion in regular contract management discussions.
+- Supplier Selection - Tender documents request tenderers provide information on their approach to managing modern slavery in their supply chain.
+Supplier responses cannot proceed if determined they fail basic requirements under modern slavery such as having an up-to-date modern slavery statement.
+Updated procurement templates which include modern slavery as a standard pre-qualification requirement raises expectations of our commitment to managing modern slavery risks within our supply chains.
+Where a risk assessment deems a supplier to be high risk, a modern slavery survey has been developed for inclusion in regular contract management discussions.

 - Grievance and Feedback Mechanisms - Benetas has a Whistleblower Policy and complaints mechanism process that allows all Benetas directors, executives, managers, employees, volunteers, suppliers, contractors and consultants, with the ability to raise concerns such as modern slavery risks in a confidential manner.